Murders of Yuna and Minu Jo: Discovery and investigation

 On 11 August 2022, human remains were found in two suitcases in Moncrieff Ave, Clendon Park.
 The suitcases were bought by a family as part of a storage unit auction from Safe Store Papatoetoe.
 The family brought the suitcases home along with other household objects.
 They smelled something strange, opened one of the suitcase, discovered a body later identified as Minu Jo, then called the police.
 New Zealand Police confirmed the family who bought the suitcases were not connected to the children's deaths.

 On 26 August, Police said the children may have been dead for up to four years.
 In late September 2023, interim name suppression of the children was lifted by Coroner Tania Tetitaha.
 Their names were Minu Jo, who was born in March 2012, and Yuna Jo, who was born in September 2009.
 At the time of their deaths, the children were aged about six and eight years respectively.

 Arrest and extradition

-On 22 August 2022, New Zealand Police confirmed that they were aware that the children's mother had return to South Korea in 2018.
+On 22 August 2022, New Zealand Police confirmed that they were aware that the children's mother had returned to South Korea in 2018.
 On 15 September 2022 the arrest of the children's mother in Ulsan, South Korea was announced.
 New Zealand authorities commenced extradition proceedings through the South Korean court system.
 The woman was arrested by Korean police on suspicion of "crimes against humanity", and will face two murder charges in New Zealand.

 In November 2022, the South Korean Minister of Justice Han Dong-hoon approved the suspect's extradition.
 Earlier, the Seoul High Court had approved the woman's extradition after she had granted written consent.
 On 29 November, the children's mother was extradited by South Korean authorities, who also submitted "significant pieces of evidence" to their New Zealand counterparts.